Seeheim-Jugenheim

-The municipality was formed on January 1, 1977 through the unification of the previously separate municipalities of Seeheim and Jugenheim.
-Until January 1, 1978 the municipality was known as Seeheim; after that it became known as Seeheim-Jugenheim.
+The municipality was formed on 1 January 1977 through the unification of the previously separate municipalities of Seeheim and Jugenheim.
+Until 1 January 1978 the municipality was known as Seeheim; after that it became known as Seeheim-Jugenheim.

 It is known for its mountain bike trails to the nearby mountain Melibokus.

 Seeheim-Jugenheim has been home to several notable residents throughout history, including Tsar Nicholas II of Russia as well as writers Georg Kaiser and Helene Christaller.

 Further it has been an ancient Jewish Community.

 Industrial and commercial activity in Seeheim-Jugenheim is close to nonexistent; thus, most of its residents work in the nearby cities of Darmstadt, Frankfurt or Heidelberg.

+The local football team is called Spielvereiningung Seeheim Jugenheim.